tumble1999/savaslabs.github.io/_posts/2015-10-23-all-things-open-conference.md

 Perhaps most salient to me was Mark's point that they are looking for someone who is a

-> Cultural add, not a cultural fit.
+> cultural add, not a cultural fit.

 In addition to hiring, Mark gets to work on some of the [most important work](https://github.com/caktus/taytay) Caktus produces.